After Iran's Political Risk Rises, Cryptocurrency Sees Massive Outflow

 The Iran case is not unique, but a pattern that has been repeated in multiple countries.

 In February 2022, Russia invaded Ukraine, prompting the West to impose the harshest-ever financial sanctions on Russia, including excluding its main banks from the SWIFT system.
-The ruble plummeted, and trading volumes of Bitcoin and USDT within Russia quickly surged.
+The ruble plummeted, and trading volumes of btc-42">Bitcoin and USDT within Russia quickly surged.
 However, the situation in Russia differs from that of Iran: constrained by the liquidity of the crypto market, large-scale national sanction evasion is difficult to achieve, and actual outflows are relatively limited.

 In August 2021, the Taliban took control of Afghanistan, reaching a peak of about $150 million in cryptocurrency outflows that month, mainly from capital flight by the Kabul elite.
 The Taliban subsequently announced a ban on cryptocurrency, leading the market to collapse.